lnx-search/datacake/README.md

 Although it will guarantee that either all the documents are added in a commit or none of them are.

+Datacake can potentially have extremely high write amplification if you have lots of writes which are immediately followed by a commit.
+I.e. Add doc 1, Commit, Add doc 2, Commit, Add doc 3, etc...
+This is due to the segment compaction process strictly being a background process which is also responsible for compacting and re-organising data blocks.

+If you want a database for with high durability for high write work loads, consider using something like RocksDB instead.
+Datacake is extremely optimised around the idea that commits are few and far between when handling bulk inserts.

 ## Zero to hero
 Datacake is a linux only library due to its use of io_uring, that being said, you can run and develop with this library on Windows via WSL2 (Just make sure you